-Wondering how to meditate in a noisy place?
+Wondering how to meditate in a noisy environment?
 Surprisingly, it’s possible, not only with noise-canceling headphones—but also by training your mind to observe noise differently.

 It’s hard enough meditating with all the thoughts your mind generates.